iandunn/no-build-tools-no-problems/readme.md

 1. **Locally bundled packages:** You can also bundle packages locally if you prefer, but still much faster and more conveniently than traditional approaches.

    [Snowpack](https://snowpack.dev) is used to generate bundles 10x faster than Webpack, and only when needed.
-You don't need to run a `watch` task, just `npm run bundle` when you add/remove a dependency.
+You don't need to run the `watch` task, just `npm run bundle` when you add/remove a dependency.
 It still does tree-shaking, will automatically up-convert CommonJS modules to ESM, and has a much more ergonomic approach to package locking.

 ### Optional Tooling for Improved Developer Experience

 <code>npm run watch</code> will add additional features, but it's not required.

-* Today: Live reloading and PostCSS.
+* Today: Hot Module Reloading and PostCSS.
-* Future: Hot Module Reloading, React Fast Refresh.
+* Future: React Fast Refresh.

 ### Results